Skip to main content Stan Consulting LLC · Marketing Atlas · Buyer Decision Routing

 Common misunderstandings.

-Marketing teams that have read AIDA in a textbook usually misread it in four predictable ways.
+Marketing teams that have read decision routing in a textbook usually misread it in four predictable ways.
 Each one is a different kind of expensive.

 Misunderstanding 01